3dcitydb/texture-atlas-creator/resource/license/README.txt

-3D City Database Texture Atlas Creator v1.0
+3D City Database Texture Atlas Creator v1.2

-  This program is free software and comes WITHOUT ANY WARRANTY.
+  This software is free software and is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-  See the DISCLAIMER at the end of this document for more details.
+  See the License for the specific language governing permissions and limitations under the License.

 0. Index
 --------